Puerto Rican lizard cuckoo

-Taxonomy and systematics
+Taxonomy and nomenclature

 The Puerto Rican lizard cuckoo and three other lizard cuckoos were for a time considered a single species.
 Individually they were previously placed in genus Saurothera that was later merged into the current Coccyzus, and they are considered a superspecies.
 All four of them are found only on islands in the Caribbean.
 The Puerto Rican lizard cuckoo is monotypic.

 The species' specific epithet and the former English name "Vieilloti's Ground Cuckoo" commemorate French ornithologist Louis Pierre Vieillot.

+The local Spanish name for the bird, pájaro bobo mayor "greater cuckoo bird", pájaro bobo lit. 'daft or silly bird') refers to its greater size in relation to the other most common native cuckoo, the mangrove cuckoo (Coccyzus minor).
+It is also called pájaro de lluvia or pájaro de agua ("rain bird") in the belief that its call forecasts rain.

 Description

 The Puerto Rican lizard cuckoo is 40 to 48 cm long, about half of which is the tail.
 It has a long decurved bill with a black maxilla and a yellow mandible with a black tip.
-The sexes have the same plumage.
+Both sexes have the same plumage.
 Adults have entirely gray-brown upperparts.
 Their throat and breast are gray and the belly and undertail coverts tawny.
 The upper surface of their tail is gray-brown and the underside gray brown darkening to black near the large white tips.
 Their eye is surrounded by bare red skin.
 Juveniles have a cinnamon wash on the breast, less black on the underside of the tail, and an orange-red eye ring.

 Distribution and habitat

 The Puerto Rican lizard cuckoo is found throughout the main island of Puerto Rico.
-It might have once resided on Isla Vieques, and a single specimen believed to be a vagrant was collected on St. Thomas in the American Virgin Islands.
+It might have once resided on Vieques, and a single specimen believed to be a vagrant was once collected on St. Thomas in the American Virgin Islands.
 It inhabits a variety of forested landscapes including semi-open woodlands, dense montane forest, dry coastal forest, and swamp forest.
 It is also found in coffee plantations and brushy limestone hills.
-In elevation it is most common between sea level and 900 m but can be found almost to the highest peaks of the island.
+In elevation it is most common between sea level and 900 m but it can also be found almost to the highest peaks of the island.